Infectious Mononucleosis (cont.)

 - a very reddened throat and tonsils and

-- swollen lymph glands in the neck that typically occur on both sides.
+- swollen lymph nodes in the neck that typically occur on both sides.

 The tonsils have a whitish coating in at least one-third of the cases.
 The spleen (sometimes referred to as the body's biggest lymph node) is an organ found in the left upper abdomen underneath the rib cage, which becomes enlarged or swollen in about 50% of patients with mono.
 An enlarged liver and abnormalities in liver function tests (blood tests) may be detected (see Complications, below).
 About 5% of patients have a splotchy red rash over the body, which has a similar appearance to the rash of measles.
 Early in the course of disease (over the first few days of illness), a temporary swelling (edema) of both upper eyelids may appear.